OpenZeppelin/Event-Scanner/README.md

 ### Scanning Modes

 - **Live mode** - `start_scanner(BlockNumberOrTag::Latest, None)` subscribes to new blocks only.
 On detecting a reorg, the scanner emits `ScannerStatus::ReorgDetected` and recalculates the confirmed window, streaming logs from the corrected confirmed block range.
 - **Historical mode** - `start_scanner(BlockNumberOrTag::Number(start), Some(BlockNumberOrTag::Number(end)))`, scanner fetches events from a historical block range.
 Currently no reorg logic has been implemented (NOTE ⚠️: still WIP).
-In the case that the end block > finalized block and you need reorg resistance, we recommend to use sync mode.
+In the case that the end block > finalized block and you need reorg resistance, we recommend you use sync mode.
 - **Historical → Live** - `start_scanner(BlockNumberOrTag::Number(start), None)` replays from `start` to current head, then streams future blocks.
 Reorgs are handled as per the particular mode phase the scanner is in (historical or live).
 - **Latest → Live** - `scan_latest_then_live(count)` fetches the most recent `count` events, then automatically transitions to live streaming.
 Ideal for applications that need recent historical context before monitoring real-time events.